 # 7.1 General

-All series' events will have live race control, consisting of multiple stewards monitoring on-track activity.
+- All race sessions will have live Race Control, consisting of multiple members monitoring on-track activity.

-Race control has the ability to hand out penalties to drivers who fail to drive in a clean, fair manner, act recklessly, or otherwise affect the spirit of competition within this league.
+- Race Control will award penalties to drivers who fail to drive in a clean, fair manner, act recklessly, or otherwise affect the spirit of competition within the series.

-Race control may remove drivers off the track if they feel that their speed/lap times are too slow, or if they pose a risk to other drivers due to their driving or internet connection.
+- Race Control may remove drivers off the track if they feel that their speed/lap times are too slow, or if they pose a risk to other drivers due to their driving, internet connection, or equipment.
 In this case, a driver will first be warned and given time to correct this.
 In the event the issue persists, the driver shall be ordered to retire from the race and be replaced by another driver from the team in the car.

 # 7.2 Incident review procedure

 - its members witness an incident live or are made aware of an incident;

 - iRacing registers a car contact or loss of control (2x or 4x);

 - a team reports an incident.

 - The stewards aim to interview all involved parties when necessary.
 Teams must have at least one team represenative available for this purpose at all times.
 If a team does not reply in a timely manner, their perspective will not be considered.